 For patients who have been diagnosed with any type of skin cancer, it is only natural to want an expedient treatment that completely eradicates the disease but also minimizes any long-term damage to the surrounding skin and tissue.
-Our plastic surgeons can determine the optimal treatment to address your post-cancer needs.
+The team at SuperGroup, PLLC can determine the optimal treatment to address your post-cancer needs.

 Through scar revision surgery, our surgeons can remove significant areas of scar tissue.
 The result minimizes or even removes the visible effects of your cancer treatment.

-Through skin graft techniques, our plastic and reconstructive surgeons can remove the skin from one part of the body and adhere it to your treatment site, covering scars or poorly healed wounds.
+Through skin graft techniques, our reconstructive surgeons can remove the skin from one part of the body and adhere it to your treatment site, covering scars or poorly healed wounds.

-In some instances, patients who are treated for skin cancer need underlying tissue, and even bone, to be removed.
+In some instances, patients who are treated for skin cancer need underlying tissue, including bone tissue, to be removed.
 Bone graft techniques can help restore these underlying structures.